 In more detail, what is offered consists of interdisciplinary courses that provide a knowledge base required for full appreciation of research and innovation in Nanoscience and Nanotechnology.
 Students may choose courses in physics, chemistry and biochemistry, materials science, engineering, biotechnology and intellectual property and innovation.

 But the program is much more than a long list of courses.
 Throughout the program, students engage with faculty, workplace advisors and peers in a variety of disciplines related to Nanoscience and Nanotechnology.
-Visiting speakers and industry leaders interact with and enhance the program through their involvement in the Professional & Business Seminar (NAN 591), or Professional Seminar as a shorter name.
+Visiting speakers and industry leaders interact with and enhance the program through their involvement in the Professional & Business Development Seminar (NAN 591), or Professional Seminar as a shorter name.
 This interactive class plays a key role in fostering team environment, learning and practicing leadership skills, and developing professionalism.

 The PSM in Nanoscience program may be completed on either a full-time 12-month track or a part-time 24-month track.
 This intensive learning experience requires an Applied Project instead of a traditional thesis and takes place in an immersive, professional atmosphere: on this site, we feature these Applied Projects for our senior students and our Alumni, along with their Advisors.
 Over the last few years, we have launched three new 4+1 (Accelerated Degree) programs, geared towards ASU students in Physics, Materials Science & Engineering, and Chemistry.

 Explore this site to find about our PSM in Nanoscience program at ASU, our Courses, our Faculty, our Current Students and Alumni.
 We will look forward to your application or questions.